davidmarkclements/v8-perf/readme.md

 ### 32bit vs 64bit integers

 It's rather well known that JavaScript only has one number type: `Number`.
+(Maybe a sentence about the BigInt proposal should be included here?)

 However, V8 is implemented in C++ so a choice has to be made on the underlying type for a numeric JavaScript value.